Lucasmourav/Avaliacao/README.md

 ramo administraca contem: a area do administrador

 acesso ao site
-no git hub: ir na aba ao lado e clina no link https://lucasmourav.github.io/Avaliacao/
+no git hub: ir na aba ao lado e clina no link no about

 comandos utilizados:
 git clone